Pentetic acid: Chelating applications

 Like the more common EDTA, DTPA is predominantly used as chelating agent for complexing and sequestering metal ions.

 DTPA has been considered for treatment of radioactive materials such as plutonium, americium, and other actinides.
 In theory, these complexes are more apt to be eliminated in urine.
-It is normally administered as the calcium or zinc salt (Ca or Zn-DTPA), since these ions are readily displaced by more highly charged cations and mainly to avoid to depleting them in the organism.
+It is normally administered as the calcium or zinc salt (Ca or Zn-DTPA), since these ions are readily displaced by more highly charged cations and mainly to avoid depleting them in the organism.
 DTPA forms complexes with thorium(IV), uranium(IV), neptunium(IV), and cerium(III/IV).

-In August, 2004 the U.S. US Food and Drug Administration (USFDA) determined zinc-DTPA and calcium-DTPA to be safe and effective for treatment of those who have breathed in or otherwise been contaminated internally by plutonium, americium, or curium.
+In August 2004, the U.S. US Food and Drug Administration (USFDA) determined zinc-DTPA and calcium-DTPA to be safe and effective for treatment of those who have breathed in or otherwise been contaminated internally by plutonium, americium, or curium.
 The recommended treatment is for an initial dose of calcium-DTPA, as this salt of DTPA has been shown to be more effective in the first 24 hours after internal contamination by plutonium, americium, or curium.
 After that time has elapsed both calcium-DTPA and zinc-DTPA are similarly effective in reducing internal contamination with plutonium, americium or curium, and zinc-DTPA is less likely to deplete the body's normal levels of zinc and other metals essential to health.
 Each drug can be administered by nebulizer for those who have breathed in contamination, and by intravenous injection for those contaminated by other routes.

 Gadolinium (Gd^{3+})-DTPA compounds are MRI contrasting agents.